Matthew Jacobs

-Matthew Jacobs (born 1956) is a British writer, director, producer and actor.
+Matthew Julian B. Jacobs (born 1956) is a British writer, director, producer and actor.
 He is known best for his extensive career writing for television shows like Doctor Who and The Young Indiana Jones Chronicles.
 He also directed two prize-winning TV movies for BBC films, Hallelujah Anyhow (1992) and Mothertime (1998).

-As an actor, he starred alongside Danny Huston in Boxing Day, Bernard Rose's 2012 adaptation of Leo Tolstoy's novella "Master and Man".
+Early life

+Jacobs was born in Marylebone in 1956, the son of the actor Anthony Jacobs and his second wife, Ann Jameson.
+Jameson died by suicide in 1963, when Jacobs was seven years old.
+His father had previously been married to the actress Katherine Blake, and he has a half-sister from that marriage.